tambium/saruni/README.md

 # Saruni

-Saruni is a web application framework that leans on a bleeding-edge stack to improve developer experience.
+Saruni is a web application framework that uses a bleeding-edge stack to improve developer experience.
 Our goal is for small development teams to be comfortable building world-class applications without breaking a sweat.
+Saruni suggests helpful conventions but makes every effort to give control to the developer.

 ## Technologies